Jean-Baptiste Van Mons

-Jean-Baptiste Van Mons (11 November 1765 Brussels — 6 September 1842 Leuven) was a Belgian physicist, chemist, botanist, horticulturist and pomologist, and professor of chemistry and agronomy at Louvain (1817-1830).
+Jean-Baptiste Van Mons (11 November 1765 Brussels — 6 September 1842 Leuven) was a Belgian physicist, chemist, botanist, horticulturist and pomologist, and professor of chemistry and agronomy at the State University of Leuven (1817-1830).
 Van Mons carried out the first recorded selective breeding of the European Pear through cycles of seed propagation.

+Career

-He was the most prolific pear breeder known, producing no fewer than 40 superior varieties over a 60-year period, including Bosc and D'Anjou pears.
-Van Mons readily shared his observations and plants, and developed effective ways of exporting cuttings and seedlings as far away as the United States.
+Van Mons was the most prolific pear breeder known, producing no fewer than 40 superior varieties over a 60-year period, including Bosc and D'Anjou pears.
+He readily shared his observations and plants, and developed effective ways of exporting cuttings and seedlings as far away as the United States.
 After his death his seed collection was acquired by Alexandre Bivort.